 If you are developing on a Windows machine (as most of you are), then you have two choices:

-2) If disk space and/or download size are a challenge, then we recommend Microsoft’s free Visual Studio Express 2013 for Windows Desktop.
-When asked, choose “wdexpress_full.exe” and run it.
+2) If disk space and/or download size are a challenge, then we recommend Microsoft’s free Visual Studio Express 2015 for Windows Desktop, which you can find towards the bottom of the page.

 The installer that you download off of Microsoft’s web page is actually a downloader.
 When you run it, it will download the actual IDE from Microsoft and install it.

 Note: This tutorial was originally written when Microsoft was distributing the 2005 version of Visual C++.
-Consequently, most references and screenshots are targeted to that version.
-Running any later versions (such as 2008, 2010, 2013, 2015, etc…) are fine, however, your screens may look slightly different.
+Consequently, some references and screenshots are targeted to that version.
+Running any later versions (such as 2013, 2015, 2017, etc…) are fine, however, your screens may look slightly different.

 Linux or Windows IDEs